Prolux1/MinecraftMarvelMod/README.md

   - Add a recipe to craft Vibranium Reinforced Stick (used for crafting multiple tools and weapons) with 1 stick in the middle of the crafting table and 4 Vibranium Nuggets surrounding it (✅ Done).

+- **Mjöllnir (Thor's Hammer)**:
+  - Thor's hammer does massive damage on left click and can summon thunder on right click (❌ In development)
+  - Add recipe : 2 Uru blocks, 1 storm core and 2 vibranium reinforced sticks (❌ In development)

+- **Uru Metal**:
+  - Add ore generation only in the End dimension for Uru Ore (❌ In development)
+  - Add Raw Uru dropped by Uru Ore, and make the ore affected by mining enchants (❌ In development)
+  - Add Uru Ingot obtained from smelting / blasting Raw Uru (❌ In development)
+  - Add compacting recipe for Uru Ingot (Uru Block + Uru Nugget) (❌ In development)

+- **Storm Core**:
+  - Maybe obtainable via an event linked with thunderstorms (❌ In development)

+(❌ In development)
+(✅ Done)

 ## Installation
 1. Download the mod file from the [CurseForge mod page](https://legacy.curseforge.com/minecraft/mc-mods/the-marvel-mod).